sifmelcara/pgdl/README.md

 '/' for file searching

-press Enter to confirm or to download the selected file
+press Enter to download the selected file

 press 'q' to quit the program

 press 'd' to delete currently selected file (which have been downloaded)

+press Meta+Enter to resume the download progress (like `curl -C` does)

 ## Config file